lidofinance/lido-ethereum-sdk/docs/examples/erlang-bridge/intro.md

 ## Use Case

 The primary use case for this project is to integrate blockchain reward retrieval functionalities into an Erlang-based application.
-By leveraging the Lido SDK in a Node.js process, this project provides a way to access blockchain data and perform complex computations that may not be easily achievable within Erlang.
+By leveraging the Lido SDK in a Node.js process, this project provides a way to access blockchain data and utilities that may not be easily accessible within the Erlang ecosystem.